garetethan/hardy-libraries/README.md

 ## Sourtable

-**A lightweight JavaScript library for sorting HTML tables without removing event listeners.**
+**A lightweight and simple JavaScript library for sorting HTML tables without removing event listeners.**

 Sourtable.js ensures event listeners remain intact by using `appendChild` and `insertBefore` instead of modifying `innerHTML`.